DevOpsDhiru/assignment_kode_kloud/README.md

 - Author's git: https://github.com/DevOpsDhiru/

+# Name: Simple application deployment (Load Balancer environment) using ansible

-# assignment of KodeKloud
+# This is one of the assignments of KodeKloud

 This repository contains the solution of the final assignment of kode_kloud of "Advance Ansible by Mumshad Manambeth"

-Used modules:
+* Used modules:
     - yum
     - pip
     - set_fact